aakankshakuhu/aakankshakuhu/README.md

 ## Hi there 👋

 # About Me:
 Hey!
-I'm a 3rd year B.Tech student studying Computer Science Engineering with specialization in Data Science.<br><br>I'm currently building upon my skills, earning new technologies and eager to apply my knowledge and craft in something meaningful.<br><br>I believe Everything is a Win, when the goal is to Experience!
+I'm a 3rd year B.Tech student studying Computer Science Engineering with specialization in Data Science.<br><br>I'm currently building upon my skills, learning new technologies and am eager to apply my knowledge and craft in something meaningful.<br><br>I believe- Everything is a Win, when the goal is to Experience!

 ## 🌐 Socials: